 When is the best time to visit the Yukon and what practical information should visitors know?

 The Yukon rewards different visits by season: June–July for the midnight sun (the sun doesn’t set for days around the summer solstice at Dawson City), wildflower meadows, and canoeing the Yukon River.
-August–September for the fall colour in Tombstone Territorial Park (one of the finest autumn colour displays in North America — September 1–20 is optimal) and the return of dark skies for northern lights viewing.
+August–September for the fall colour in Tombstone Territorial Park (one of the finest autumn displays in North America — late August to mid-September is optimal) and the return of dark skies for northern lights viewing.
 February–March for prime aurora borealis season and winter wilderness activities.
 Whitehorse Erik Nielsen International Airport receives direct flights from Vancouver, Calgary, and Edmonton.
 The Alaska Highway provides road access from the south.
 A rental car or campervan is essential for exploring beyond Whitehorse.
 The Yukon River Quest (June, the world’s longest annual canoe and kayak race, 715km from Whitehorse to Dawson City) is the Yukon’s most extraordinary annual event.